solidi/writing/04-the-springboard-pattern.md

 ![Software development is not a form of construction.](images/04-01.png)

-A few years ago, at an agile demo, a stakeholder made a special appearance.
+A FEW YEARS AGO at an agile demo, a stakeholder made a special appearance.
 The team was closing in on a minimum viable product.
-The demonstration focused on sound effects and animations.
-The group revealed a configurable animation board to demo the results.
-The experiences were easy to launch consecutively, in a isolated configuration.
-The animation board did not depend on the extensive system, but the intention was to tie-in each animation later.
+The demonstration focused on sound effects and animations, revealing a configurable animation board.
+Each media experience was easy to launch in an isolated configuration.
+And the animation board did not depend on the extensive system.
+The intention was to tie-in animations of which the stakeholder agreed with.

-While the team demoed, the stakeholder asked if we could evaluate the animation board for further experimentation.
+While the team demoed, the stakeholder asked if we could evaluate the animation board for experimentation.
 With this feedback, the group noted the ***unrealized*** value and wrote down what to explore.
 Of course, this wasn’t the first time the team used the technique.
-They made similar discoveries in [future demos](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5).
-The team learned that feature containment provided product value in their demos.
+They made similar discoveries in [future demos](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5) The team learned that feature containment provided product value in their demos.

+---

-For us as engineers, naming things is hard.
+For software engineers, naming things is hard.
 Harder still is how to communicate clearly.
-And in the story above, there is no vocabulary to describe their effort.
+And in the story above, there isn't a vocabulary to describe their effort.
 There is no description for the iterative containment orchestration in ***software engineering***.

 So I propose a definition to describe the unique execution with its benefits and drawbacks.
 Developing and demoing in containment is an example of what I call the **springboard pattern**.

-Let’s describe what the pattern is.

 ## What is the Springboard Pattern?